List of criminal organizations in DC Comics: Circle of Six

 Six martial artists under the command of Lady Shiva, the Circle of Six were Hwa Rang, Iron Aron Abromowitz, Joey N'Bobo, Kitty Kumbata, Tengu, and Wam Wam.

 Clockwatchers

 Proclaimed to be the "Future of Villainy," the Clockwatchers were brought together by Clock King and included Acidia, Crackle, Radiant, and Sharpe.

 Coalition of Crime

 Composed of Vulcan's greatest foes, the Coalition of Crime included Witchazel, Charliehorse, Dino-Mite, Fishmonger, Flex, Little B.U.D.D.Y., Monkey-in-the-Middle, and Scramjet.

 Coda Sisterhood

 Founded in ancient Greece by a band of the Kherubim alien race, the Coda Sisterhood is a female warrior society.
 In modern times, the Coda largely aligned with the malevolent nemeses of the Kherubim in the Daemonites.

-Cold Boys

-In Harley Quinn, Captain Cold, Minister Blizzard, Blue Snowman, and Icicle meet up for some frigid debauchery as the Cold Boys.

 Cold Warriors

 Formed by Polar Lord, the Cold Warriors was composed of Snowman, Mr. Freeze, Cryonic Man, Minister Blizzard, Captain Cold, Killer Frost, and Icicle as his pawns toward conquering Earth for his homeworld Tharr.
-This group is based in the DC Animated Universe.
+This group was created for the series Justice League Adventures, based in the continuity of the DC Animated Universe.